thebitmonk/send_post_api/docs/AccounteventApi.md

-Count all events from a account for a given time-range
+Count all events from a account for a given time-range <br>

 ### Example
 ```javascript